GlenNicholls/solar_tracking_project/README.md

 This is the the repository for our solar tracking capstone project.

 # Raspberry Pi Setup
-To set up the Raspberry pi, perform the following steps
+To set up the Raspberry pi, perform the following steps after updating:
+>>> sudo apt-get update

 ## Install dependencies
 To install dependencies for the python code base and creating egg info for the python interpreter, run the